moijafcor/sync-guardian/docs/prompt_engineering.md

 └── LICENSE               # MIT License
 ```

 This documentation was created to provide transparency about the development process and serve as a reference for future development.
+The evolution from a Windows-specific tool to a cross-platform solution demonstrates the project's commitment to accessibility and broad usability.